bshambaugh/node-arc-d3/README.md

 ![gridwgraphandjqueryuidialog.png](js/tests/gridwgraphandjqueryuidialog.png)

-Run this by dropping in /var/www/html or whatever your Apache web root is

-Git Clone node-arc-d3 to a web folder (/var/www.html or whatever your Apache web root is) and install the node modules by follwing the steps:
+Install this with git Clone node-arc-d3 to a web folder (/var/www.html or whatever your Apache web root is) with the node module dependencies by follwing the steps:

 (1) cd /var/www/html